Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: Experiments

-\paragraph{Model Ablations.} To evaluate the robustness of our approach to the choice of LLM used for score generation, we repeat our experiments using scores produced by a range of LLMs.
+\textbf{Model Ablations.} To evaluate the robustness of our approach to the choice of LLM used for score generation, we repeat our experiments using scores produced by a range of LLMs.
 Specifically, we consider both open-source frontier models, including the Qwen series \citep{qwen3technicalreport} and DeepSeek-R1 \citep{deepseek_r1}, as well as proprietary models, including Anthropic’s Claude Opus~4.5 \citep{anthropic2025claudeopus}, OpenAI’s \texttt{o1} \citep{openai_gpt_o1}, and Google’s Gemini~2.5 \citep{google_gemini_2.5}.
 Figure~\ref{fig:model_ablation_main} reports the same statistics as Table~\ref{tab:statsformer_full_summary}, with feature scores provided by each LLM.

 Across model choices, Statsformer consistently improves over stacking, with occasional exceptions for smaller models (e.g., Qwen2.5-7B).
-Larger and more recent LLMs tend to yield stronger gains, suggesting performance is partly limited by prior quality.
-For example, Claude exceeds \texttt{o3} on Lung Cancer and ETP.
-Accordingly, Figure~\ref{fig:baseline-comparison} should be viewed as representative rather than exhaustive of our method, and indicates additional headroom from improved or better-matched priors as models improve (see Appendix~\ref{appdx:sim} for a controlled oracle-prior simulation illustrating the effect of prior informativeness).
+Larger and more recent LLMs tend to yield stronger gains, suggesting performance is partly bounded by prior quality.
+For example, Claude exceeds \texttt{o3} on Lung Cancer and ETP, indicating that Figure~\ref{fig:baseline-comparison} represents current rather than ceiling performance.
+We quantify this dependence directly in Section~\ref{sec:exp-ceiling}.
 Additional experimental details and results are provided in Appendix~\ref{model_ablation_append}.